yiyayou/sea-c34-python/_sources/session01.txt

 .. nextslide::

-This class uses Python 2.7 not Python 3.x
+This class uses Python 2.7 but makes use of many important Python 3.x changes (backported)

 .. rst-class:: build